masters3d/swift-evolution/proposals/XXXX-function-builders.md

 ## Source compatibility

-Function builders are an additive feature which should not effect existing source code.
+Function builders are an additive feature which should not affect existing source code.

 Because some decisions with function builders are implementation-defined, e.g. the structure of the injection tree for `switch` statements, it is possible that certain DSLs will observe differences in behavior across future compiler versions if they are written to observe such differences.